-I always feel really annoyed that there aren't more women in my field.
-I do try to cultivate good relationships with women employees to try and do my part, knowing that in this field they're usually being treated as inferiors and that it's best if they feel they have allies on the job.
-I work directly with a woman in my team and she's one of the greatest engineers I know.
+I always feel really annoyed that my field of work actively is hostile to women and is male-centric.
+I do try to cultivate good relationships with women employees to try and do my part in improving this, knowing that it's best if they feel they have allies on the job.
+I work directly with a woman in my team who is one of the greatest engineers I know.
 I have never accepted the idea that women can't do STEM work as well as men, and I think anyone who worked in our team would find that concept ludicrous.

 Outside work, my main hobby is that I am a gamer, both video games and tabletop games.
 I have had a stint as a competitive gamer, touring Canada and the USA playing various games for prizes and typically being able to break even.
 Didn't make money there but was able to finance a lot of travelling and awesome experiences.
 I've done a bit less of that recently because the communities I was in have folded and some of the gaming communities left are a bit toxic on their views about women and LGBT people.